capnproto/capnproto-rust/README.md

 [Cap'n Proto](https://capnproto.org) is a type system for distributed systems.

-With Cap'n Proto, you statically describe your data and interfaces in a schema file, like this:
+With Cap'n Proto, you describe your data and interfaces in a schema file, like this:

 ```capnp